-Fun and cool things to do in Hilo town and some other unusual places to explore
+Fun and cool things to do in Hilo, Hawaii and surrounding places around town.

 Hilo, Hawaii is the state’s third largest city and feels quiet, sleepy and unchanged from all the progress made in Hawaii.
 But seeing Hilo’s past and present combined with same old town vibe is actually one of the best things to experience here on the island and why it really has a special charm and place to explore in Hawaii.